Mt Feathertop seen from Mount Hotham

 For now at least, as may be the snow season, but I look forward to carving out more time for outdoor adventure soon.

 As an aside, I learned an interesting thing about driving an EV in snow this season.
 If an ICE vehicle were snowed in and immobile, you would hear the engine rev as you pushed the accelerator to build torque to drive out.
 In an EV, however, if all your instruments are power-based, you get no feedback from the vehicle while pressing the accelerator deeper and deeper until the wheels start moving.
-This is because power is zero without motion (P = Tw), and it isn’t often the case that the wheels don’t start moving straight away!
+This is because power is zero without motion (P = Tw), and in an EV it isn’t often the case that the wheels don’t start moving straight away!
 In this rare situation we’d need an electric potential or torque display for feedback.
 This may be a future OBD instrumentation project…

 It was really satisfying to close out the carnival by coding the contingencies in the charge cascade in tripper.
 In addition to the improvements identified above, there are many more features waiting from here.
 Wherever it takes me, I am enjoying having my own resilient EV adventure trip planner but no firm roadmap!